-Come to a smooth stop without skidding.

-Come to a complete stop behind the stop line, crosswalk, or stop sign.
+- · Come to a smooth stop without skidding. - Come to a complete stop behind the stop line, crosswalk, or before the vehicle enters the traveled portion of the intersection.

 If stopping behind another vehicle, stop where you can see the rear tires on the vehicle ahead of you (safe gap).